Zippy-boy/wire-pod/Installation.md

 .\wsl-firewall.ps1
 ```

-11. Return to the Ubuntu terminal window and follow the Linux instructions for installation.
+11. Return to the Ubuntu terminal window, **then follow the Linux instructions (scroll up) for installation BEFORE continuing to the next step**

 (if it asks for a password, enter what you entered for the UNIX password earlier)

-12. Once that is finished, run the following commands to start the server:
+12. Make sure you have read step 11 completely.
+Once the installation is finished, run the following commands to start the server:

 ```
 cd ~/wire-pod